metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `volume_claim_template` (Attributes) Will be used to create a stand-alone PVC to provision the volume.The pod in which this EphemeralVolumeSource is embedded will be theowner of the PVC, i.e. the PVC will be deleted together with thepod.
-The name of the PVC will be '<pod name>-<volume name>' where'<volume name>' is the name from the 'PodSpec.Volumes' arrayentry.
-Pod validation will reject the pod if the concatenated nameis not valid for a PVC (for example, too long).An existing PVC with that name that is not owned by the podwill *not* be used for the pod to avoid using an unrelatedvolume by mistake.
-Starting the pod is then blocked untilthe unrelated PVC is removed.
-If such a pre-created PVC ismeant to be used by the pod, the PVC has to updated with anowner reference to the pod once the pod exists.
-Normallythis should not be necessary, but it may be useful whenmanually reconstructing a broken cluster.This field is read-only and no changes will be made by Kubernetesto the PVC after it has been created.Required, must not be nil. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template))
+- `volume_claim_template` (Attributes) Will be used to create a stand-alone PVC to provision the volume.
+The pod in which this EphemeralVolumeSource is embedded will be the owner of the PVC, i.e. the PVC will be deleted together with the pod.
+The name of the PVC will be '<pod name>-<volume name>' where '<volume name>' is the name from the 'PodSpec.Volumes' array entry.
+Pod validation will reject the pod if the concatenated name is not valid for a PVC (for example, too long).
+An existing PVC with that name that is not owned by the pod will *not* be used for the pod to avoid using an unrelated volume by mistake.
+Starting the pod is then blocked until the unrelated PVC is removed.
+If such a pre-created PVC is meant to be used by the pod, the PVC has to updated with an owner reference to the pod once the pod exists.
+Normally this should not be necessary, but it may be useful when manually reconstructing a broken cluster.
+This field is read-only and no changes will be made by Kubernetes to the PVC after it has been created.
+Required, must not be nil. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template))

 <a id="nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template"></a>
 ### Nested Schema for `spec.device_plugin.volumes.ephemeral.volume_claim_template`

 Required:

 - `spec` (Attributes) The specification for the PersistentVolumeClaim.
-The entire content iscopied unchanged into the PVC that gets created from thistemplate.
-The same fields as in a PersistentVolumeClaimare also valid here. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec))
+The entire content is copied unchanged into the PVC that gets created from this template.
+The same fields as in a PersistentVolumeClaim are also valid here. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec))

 Optional:

-- `metadata` (Map of String) May contain labels and annotations that will be copied into the PVCwhen creating it.
-No other fields are allowed and will be rejected duringvalidation.
+- `metadata` (Map of String) May contain labels and annotations that will be copied into the PVC when creating it.
+No other fields are allowed and will be rejected during validation.

 <a id="nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec"></a>
 ### Nested Schema for `spec.device_plugin.volumes.ephemeral.volume_claim_template.spec`

 Optional:

-- `access_modes` (List of String) accessModes contains the desired access modes the volume should have.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+- `access_modes` (List of String) accessModes contains the desired access modes the volume should have.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
-- `data_source` (Attributes) dataSource field can be used to specify either:* An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot)* An existing PVC (PersistentVolumeClaim)If the provisioner or an external controller can support the specified data source,it will create a new volume based on the contents of the specified data source.When the AnyVolumeDataSource feature gate is enabled, dataSource contents will be copied to dataSourceRef,and dataSourceRef contents will be copied to dataSource when dataSourceRef.namespace is not specified.If the namespace is specified, then dataSourceRef will not be copied to dataSource. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--data_source))
+- `data_source` (Attributes) dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot) * An existing PVC (PersistentVolumeClaim) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
+When the AnyVolumeDataSource feature gate is enabled, dataSource contents will be copied to dataSourceRef, and dataSourceRef contents will be copied to dataSource when dataSourceRef.namespace is not specified.
+If the namespace is specified, then dataSourceRef will not be copied to dataSource. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--data_source))
-- `data_source_ref` (Attributes) dataSourceRef specifies the object from which to populate the volume with data, if a non-emptyvolume is desired.
-This may be any object from a non-empty API group (noncore object) or a PersistentVolumeClaim object.When this field is specified, volume binding will only succeed if the type ofthe specified object matches some installed volume populator or dynamicprovisioner.This field will replace the functionality of the dataSource field and as suchif both fields are non-empty, they must have the same value.
-For backwardscompatibility, when namespace isn't specified in dataSourceRef,both fields (dataSource and dataSourceRef) will be set to the samevalue automatically if one of them is empty and the other is non-empty.When namespace is specified in dataSourceRef,dataSource isn't set to the same value and must be empty.There are three important differences between dataSource and dataSourceRef:* While dataSource only allows two specific types of objects, dataSourceRef  allows any non-core object, as well as PersistentVolumeClaim objects.* While dataSource ignores disallowed values (dropping them), dataSourceRef  preserves all values, and generates an error if a disallowed value is  specified.* While dataSource only allows local objects, dataSourceRef allows objects  in any namespaces.(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled.(Alpha) Using the namespace field of dataSourceRef requires the CrossNamespaceVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--data_source_ref))
+- `data_source_ref` (Attributes) dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volume is desired.
+This may be any object from a non-empty API group (non core object) or a PersistentVolumeClaim object.
+When this field is specified, volume binding will only succeed if the type of the specified object matches some installed volume populator or dynamic provisioner.
+This field will replace the functionality of the dataSource field and as such if both fields are non-empty, they must have the same value.
+For backwards compatibility, when namespace isn't specified in dataSourceRef, both fields (dataSource and dataSourceRef) will be set to the same value automatically if one of them is empty and the other is non-empty.
+When namespace is specified in dataSourceRef, dataSource isn't set to the same value and must be empty.
+There are three important differences between dataSource and dataSourceRef: * While dataSource only allows two specific types of objects, dataSourceRef allows any non-core object, as well as PersistentVolumeClaim objects. * While dataSource ignores disallowed values (dropping them), dataSourceRef preserves all values, and generates an error if a disallowed value is specified. * While dataSource only allows local objects, dataSourceRef allows objects in any namespaces.
+(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled.
+(Alpha) Using the namespace field of dataSourceRef requires the CrossNamespaceVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--data_source_ref))
-- `resources` (Attributes) resources represents the minimum resources the volume should have.If RecoverVolumeExpansionFailure feature is enabled users are allowed to specify resource requirementsthat are lower than previous value but must still be higher than capacity recorded in thestatus field of the claim.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--resources))
+- `resources` (Attributes) resources represents the minimum resources the volume should have.
+If RecoverVolumeExpansionFailure feature is enabled users are allowed to specify resource requirements that are lower than previous value but must still be higher than capacity recorded in the status field of the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--resources))
 - `selector` (Attributes) selector is a label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--selector))
-- `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
+- `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
-- `volume_attributes_class_name` (String) volumeAttributesClassName may be used to set the VolumeAttributesClass used by this claim.If specified, the CSI driver will create or update the volume with the attributes definedin the corresponding VolumeAttributesClass.
-This has a different purpose than storageClassName,it can be changed after the claim is created.
-An empty string value means that no VolumeAttributesClasswill be applied to the claim but it's not allowed to reset this field to empty string once it is set.If unspecified and the PersistentVolumeClaim is unbound, the default VolumeAttributesClasswill be set by the persistentvolume controller if it exists.If the resource referred to by volumeAttributesClass does not exist, this PersistentVolumeClaim will beset to a Pending state, as reflected by the modifyVolumeStatus field, until such as a resourceexists.More info: https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/(Beta) Using this field requires the VolumeAttributesClass feature gate to be enabled (off by default).
+- `volume_attributes_class_name` (String) volumeAttributesClassName may be used to set the VolumeAttributesClass used by this claim.
+If specified, the CSI driver will create or update the volume with the attributes defined in the corresponding VolumeAttributesClass.
+This has a different purpose than storageClassName, it can be changed after the claim is created.
+An empty string value means that no VolumeAttributesClass will be applied to the claim but it's not allowed to reset this field to empty string once it is set.
+If unspecified and the PersistentVolumeClaim is unbound, the default VolumeAttributesClass will be set by the persistentvolume controller if it exists.
+If the resource referred to by volumeAttributesClass does not exist, this PersistentVolumeClaim will be set to a Pending state, as reflected by the modifyVolumeStatus field, until such as a resource exists.
+More info: https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/ (Beta) Using this field requires the VolumeAttributesClass feature gate to be enabled (off by default).
-- `volume_mode` (String) volumeMode defines what type of volume is required by the claim.Value of Filesystem is implied when not included in claim spec.
+- `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
+Value of Filesystem is implied when not included in claim spec.
 - `volume_name` (String) volumeName is the binding reference to the PersistentVolume backing this claim.

 <a id="nestedatt--spec--device_plugin--volumes--ephemeral--volume_claim_template--spec--data_source"></a>